 Ready to make plans yet?

-If you read this article as well as the first one (13 reasons why…you owe it to yourself to visit Africa) then I’m guessing you’re inspired to experience the wonders of Africa.
-If so, have a look at the rest of our website and contact me to discuss your dream holiday.
+If you read this article as well as the first one (13 reasons why…you owe it to yourself to visit Africa), do check out Oh lordy yet another 13 reasons why… you need to visit Africa.
+I’m guessing you’re now inspired to experience the wonders of Africa, and if so, have a look at the rest of our website and contact me to discuss your dream holiday.

 There is no hard sell; I love to help as many people as possible get the Africa bug and and creating the perfect itinerary based on what YOU want to do.
 Use the contact form to send in a few details and I’ll get right back to you.